Sutton United F.C.: Paul Doswell (2008–2019)

-Matt Gray (2019–present)
+Promotion to the Football League (2019–present)

 On 1 May his successor was announced as Matt Gray, who had joined the club as head coach in December 2018.
 This was Gray's first appointment as a full manager.

 Sutton were ranked 15th when the 2019–20 season was suspended because of the COVID-19 pandemic.
 In the following 2020–21 season, Sutton performed strongly throughout and on 23 May 2021 beat Hartlepool United at home 3–0, winning the National League with a game to spare and securing promotion to the English Football League for the first time in the club's 123-year history.

-In 2021–22, Sutton played their first Football League match in its history, losing 2–1 to Forest Green.
-Sutton booked their place in the 2022 EFL Trophy Final after defeating Wigan Athletic on penalties.
-In the Final at Wembley Stadium, Sutton met Rotherham United, losing 4–2 after extra time.
-In their first season in League Two, Sutton finished 8th but missed out on the play-offs by one point to Mansfield Town.
+On 7 August 2021, Sutton played their first English Football League match, losing 2–1 to Forest Green.
+Sutton booked their place in the 2022 EFL Trophy final after defeating Wigan Athletic on penalties.
+In the final at Wembley Stadium, Sutton met Rotherham United, losing 4–2 after extra time.
+In their first League Two season, Sutton finished 8th, missing out on the play-offs by one point.

+They finished 14th at the end of the 2022–23 season.
+In December 2023, Matt Gray was sacked with Sutton in 24th-place in League Two, six points from safety.
+In the 2023–24 season, Sutton were relegated from the Football League after finishing in 23rd place.